Traveling to Syria in 2025: Updated Guide

 - Fuel: Available in all gas stations, priced at $1.16 per liter.

-- Buses: Regular routes connect Damascus to Aleppo, Hama, Homs, Tartus, and Latakia.
+- Public Buses: Regular routes connect Damascus to Aleppo, Hama, Homs, Tartus, and Latakia.

 - Private Transfers: Syrian Guides offers comfortable cars with skilled drivers—contact us for details.